Many of us struggle in a heat wave. And as temperatures rise across Europe, knowing how to stay cool in warm weather is increasingly important.

 Heat stroke and the dangers of dehydration

 Finally, staying cool and hydrated is really important to avoid heat exhaustion.
-If you have friends or neighbours who are more vulnerable it is worth checking on them to make sure they don’t suffer from dehydration or heat stroke.
-If someone is unwell and hot, it is best to try and cool them down and call for medical assistance if they do not improve.
+If you have friends or neighbours who are vulnerable it is worth checking on them to make sure they don’t suffer from dehydration or heat stroke.
+If someone is unwell and hot, try and cool them down and call for medical assistance if they do not improve.

 We would love to hear your comments and stories about the issues raised in this article: